GET HELP NOW - email us

 PREVENTABLE MEDICAL ERRORS – MEDICAL MALPRACTICE

-When bad medical care has upended your life, you deserve justice.
-Bad medicine is care which is negligent.
-At Rieders, Travis, Humphrey, Waters & Dohrmann, we make sure that our clients get the compensation they need to get their lives back when our clients are victims of negligence and there is a relationship between that negligence and harm they have suffered.
-We offer free consultations, so do not hesitate to give us a call or fill out our online form to schedule a meeting with our team.
+When negligent medical care at a hospital has upended your life, you deserve justice.
+At Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters, we make sure that our clients get the compensation they need to get their lives back when our clients are victims of negligence and there is a relationship between that negligence and the harm they have suffered.

-Hospital malpractice is when a healthcare provider in a hospital fails to meet the medical standard of care and a patient suffers costly, harmful complications because of their negligence.
+Hospital malpractice occurs when a healthcare provider in a hospital fails to meet the medical standard of care and a patient suffers costly, harmful complications because of their negligence.
+If this happens, hospitals can be held liable for the damages that result through a medical malpractice lawsuit.

 Examples of hospital malpractice include:

 • Infections.
 Negligence as a result of infections is very difficult to prove, since many times a person gets infected as a result of environmental factors.
-However, other infections are preventable and the failure to address the infection or take proper measures may be negligence
+However, some infections are preventable and the failure to address the infection or take proper measures may be negligence.

-Hospital malpractice can have a serious impact on the life of a patient, including:
+Hospital malpractice can have a serious impact on the life of a patient.
+Effects may include the following:

 • The worsening of an existing condition